 According to the foundation, it’s important that users have a free and open space where users can post information to Wikipedia without fear of persecution.

 Jimmy Wales, the founder of Wikipedia, is very outspoken on the topic of online privacy, and hopes the suit will bring greater publicity to the impact mass surveillance can have on online life.

 Writing in an op-ed for The New York Times, Wales used an example of the Arab Spring in 2011 to convey his concerns, stating: “So imagine, now, a Wikipedia user in Egypt who wants to edit a page about government opposition or discuss it with fellow editors.”

-“If that user knows the NSA is routinely combing through her contributions to Wikipedia, and possibly sharing information with her government, she will surely be less likely to add her knowledge or have that conversation, for fear of reprisal.”
+“If that user knows the NSA is routinely combing through her contributions to Wikipedia, and possibly sharing information with her government,

 The Wikimedia Foundation claims the NSA’s practices and lack of judicial oversight violate Article III of the US Constitution, and hopes to capitalise on this in the courts.

 The NSA’s mass surveillance programs were outed last year by security expert and whistleblower Edward Snowden.